davenaylor/postie/readme.txt

 * Fixed issue with configurations items stored as arrays, which caused problems with validating authorized addresses
 * Fixed bug with replaceImageCIDs function
+* On hosts which allow it, we set max execution time to 300 seconds and memory_limit to infinity to allow processing of large e-mails (especially with large attachments)
+* Images are sorted in order of filename before inserting into post

 = 1.4 (2010.04.25) =
 * Now using wordpress settings api (thanks for much help from Andrew S)